QutiPi/QutiPi/docs/Flashing SD.md

 ## Creating Mounting Point

-To enable us to eventually copy the the image to the SD card using the scripts we need to create a mounting point.
+To enable us to eventually copy the the image to the SD card using the scripts we need to create a mounting point.This only has to be run once on you computer.

 Run the following command: